baentsch/oqs-software/haproxy/README.md

 For anyone interested in running an HAproxy for a longer period and utilizing a more realistic setup with an QSC-enabled certificate authority (CA) the following utility scripts permit doing this:

 1. `scripts/create-oqsca.sh`: Creates self-signed, password-protected QSC key/cert pair acting as a root CA for later steps.
 The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
-2. `scripts/gen-server-csr.sh`: Creates QSC key and certificate signing request (CSR) for the server DNS name passed as parameter.
+2. `scripts/gen-server-csr.sh 'dns-name-of-server'`: Creates QSC key and certificate signing request (CSR) for the server wth the DNS name passed as parameter.
 The QSC algorithm chosen can be changed from the default setting (`dilithium4`) with the parameter `-s`.
 3. `scripts/sign-server-csr.sh`: Signs the CSR created in the second step with the CA key created in the first step.
 4. `scripts/haproxy-run.sh`: Start the docker image on the host named in step 2 above.